browserengineering/book/book/scripts.md

 we added to aid parsing.

-It might look like we're done---but try this out and you'll realize that nothing happens when a script calls `innerHTML`.
+It might look like we're done---but try this out and you'll realize that nothing happens when a script calls `innerHTML_set`.
 That's because, while we have changed the HTML tree, we haven't regenerated the layout tree or the display list, so the browser is still showing the old page.

 Right now, the layout tree and display list are computed in `load`, but we don't want to reload the whole page; we just want to redo the